Retired mechanical engineer with an interest in genealogy since 1976, and a home computer since 1986.

-I have been working on the families of Perry County, and Cumberland County, Pennsylvania for several years now.
-As a result, I have registered several hundred graves there that are not related to my families, and I would be happy to transfer to any relative.
-Note: Prior to 1820, Perry County was part of Cumberland County.
+I have registered several hundred graves that are not related to my families, and I would be happy to transfer to any relative.

-I'm also working on memorials for the alumni of Frankfurt American High School, and for the Class of 1961 of Wichita High School North.
+I'm working on memorials for the alumni of Frankfurt American High School, and for the Class of 1961 of Wichita High School North.
 Old friends are not forgotten.

 On memorials, I like to see photos of the person taken when they were young, as well as later in life.